-Year Ended December 31, Period over P eriod Change 2021 2020 Dollar Percentage (in thousands, ex- cept percentages) Non-operating expenses, net: Loss on debt from extinguishment \$ 8,016 \$ 1,333 \$ 6,683 501% Interest expense, net 44,354 4,436 39,918 900% Other non-operating expenses, net 16,049 110 15,939 NM Total non-operating expense, net \$ 68,419 \$ 5,879 \$ 62,540 NM
+Year Ended De Period over Period Change 2021 2020 Dollar Percentage (in thousands, ex cept percentages) Non-operating expenses, net: Loss on debt from extinguishment \$ 8,016 \$ 1,333 \$ 6,683 501% Interest expense, net 44,354 4,436 39,918 900% Other non-operating expenses, net 16,049 110 15,939 NM Total non-operating expense, net \$ 68,419 \$ 5,879 \$ 62,540 NM

 Total non-operating expenses, net increased by \$62.5 million to \$68.4 million for the year ended December 31, 2021 from \$5.9 million for the year ended December 31, 2020.
 The increase in non-operating expenses, net of \$62.5 million was driven by the loss on debt extinguishment of \$6.7 million, higher interest expense, net of \$39.9 million related to the execution of several funding agreements, including a senior secured credit facility and several equipment financing agreements, the proceeds of which were used to acquire self-mining equipment and to fund the build out of our hosting and self-mining facilities, and other non-operating expenses, net of approximately \$16.0 million to adjust our convertible note payable to fair value.
-See Note Fair Value Measurements for further information.
+See Note 8 -Fair Value Measurements for further information.

 As discussed in Note 2 to our audited financial statements, the fair value of the Company's convertible notes as of December 31, 2021 included the effect of a negotiation discount, which is a calibration adjustment that reflects the illiquidity of the instruments and the Company's negotiating position.
 Since the transaction was an orderly transaction, the Company deemed that the fair value equaled the transaction price at initial recognition.
-However, the closing of the merger of XPDI (which represents the occurrence of a qualified financing event as defined by the terms of the notes) in January 2022 resulted in the elimination of the negotiation discount along with other changes in fair value which is expected to result in a significant increase in the fair value of the convertible notes, with a corresponding increase to Other Non-operating Expenses, net, in excess of \$300 million for the three months ended March 31, 2022.
-The final valuation adjustment to the convertible note in the three months ended March 31, 2022 could differ materially from this preliminary estimate based changes in the share price and other factors.
+However, the closing of the merger of XPDI (which represents the occurrence of a qualified financing event as defined by the terms of the notes) in January 2022 resulted in the elimination of the negotiation discount along with other changes in fair value which resulted in a significant increase in the fair value of the convertible notes (excluding interest expense and changes in instrument-specific credit risk) of \$191.0 million for the six months ended June 30, 2022.